 Very few shows if any offer critiquing from the judges to their participating artists.
 The W.A.R.A. recognizes this as a vital service provided to the artist at a minimal cost to aid in the improvement of skill and talent.

-Those who have reached the level of expertise that a professional critique is of no value are those who’s work are being sought after, commanding the highest prices the market will bare and most likely does not need the W.A.R.A. to aid in their promotion.
+Those who have reached the level of expertise that a professional critique is of no value are those who’s work are being sought after, commanding the highest prices the market will bear and most likely does not need the W.A.R.A. to aid in their promotion.

 If you would like to understand these principles better, please see the references below as they point to other websites offering explanation on the Principles of Fine Art.